 [a.d.
 100] The writer of this Epistle is supposed to have been an Alexandrian Jew of the times of Trajan and Hadrian.
 He was a layman; but possibly he bore the name of “Barnabas,” and so has been confounded with his holy and apostolic name-sire.
 It is more probable that the Epistle, being anonymous, was attributed to St. Barnabas, by those who supposed that apostle to be the author of the Epistle to the Hebrews,5 and who discovered similarities in the plan and purpose of the two works…

 The Maccabaean spirit of the Jews never burned more furiously than after the destruction of Jerusalem, and while it was kindling the conflagration that broke out under Barchochebas, and blazed so terribly in the insurrection against Hadrian.
 It is not credible that the Jewish Christians at Alexandria and elsewhere were able to emancipate themselves from their national spirit; and accordingly the old Judaizing, which St. Paul had anathematized and confuted, would assert itself again.
 If such was the occasion of this Epistle, as I venture to suppose, a higher character must be ascribed to it than could otherwise be claimed.
 This accounts, also, for the degree of favour with which it was accepted by the primitive faithful.

 The Epistle of Barnabas is filled with intricate details of the old and new covenants, all which point to Christ.
-I have listed the titles of each chapter below, as I am sure you will find them highly interesting.
+I have listed the titles of each chapter below [Note: Be aware that Barnabas did not give these titles], as I am sure you will find them highly interesting.
 You can read this complete epistle online.
 (Go to: http://www.ccel.org/fathers.html)